-German leaders have responded to war in Ukraine with huge increases in defense spending, breaking with the culture of pacifism that emerged after World War II and marking a new wave of militarization.
+Germany has responded to war in Ukraine with huge increases in defense spending, marking a new wave of militarization.

 Drone attacks were sold to the American people as a way to limit U.S. involvement in Pakistan.
 In reality, U.S. empire has only continued to exert influence.